UEA Policy and Guidance on Re-marking requests - 2023/24

 • the assessment criteria have not been applied appropriately.

 1.4 Students are required to discuss their mark with the marker before asking for a re-mark.
 If this is not possible for reasons beyond the student’s control, they should meet with their Adviser.
-In exceptional circumstances a student may meet with an alternative member of staff such as the School’s Senior Adviser.
+In exceptional circumstances a student may meet with an alternative member of staff such as the School’s Senior Adviser or the Programme Director for Professional Doctorate programmes.

 1.5 Students are required to submit a re-mark request form clearly indicating how their request meets one or more of the criteria outlined in 1.3 above.